 Celia returned to find she was suddenly the ‘sponsor’ of the line dance classes.
 She never did figure out what that meant except that somehow she’s responsible for the class even though she’s not teaching it.

 For internet access we had been using Millenicom.
 Millenicom bought access from Verizon and resold it.
 Wireless internet access is expensive, especially 4G.
 So 20 GB for $70/mo was a bargain.
 Verizon thought so too so they solved their dilemma by buying Millenicom.
 It’s no longer a bargain!
-So we signed up for Wi-Power through Sulphur Springs Valley Electrical Co-op which gives us umlimited data for about the same $70/mo as long as we’re in Benson.
+So we signed up for Wi-Power through Sulphur Springs Valley Electrical Co-op which gives us unlimited data for about the same $70/mo as long as we’re in Benson.
 We’ll keep our 4G Verizon cards for when we’re on the road (the service is actually supplied by TransWorld Network Corp and resold by Sulphur Springs Valley EC).

 We’ve been way too busy this winter season.
 We managed to get to Tucson for a couple doctor appointments, but other than that we’ve been stuck in the park.
 Need to change that next year!